QuentinRa/blog.quentinra.dev/tools/rst/index.md

 # Installing sphinx

-Please take note that sphinx is only required if you are planning to write a documentation website.
+Sphinx is used to create a website from your documentation.
+This is what readthedocs will use.
 For python comments, you can skip this part.

 * ``pip install -U sphinx`` (pip should be installed)